FUSEEProjectTeam/Fusee/src/Website/content/_index.md

 ## Write 3D Apps with Visual Studio Code

-Use the popular lightweight IDE to create FUSEE Apps, debug into your code and publish your App to the supported platforms.
+Use the popular lightweight code editor to create FUSEE Apps, debug into your code and publish your App to the supported platforms.
 The generated code is built on top of .NET core, the Open Source platform independent variant among the different .NET implementations.

 FUSEE comes with a .NET core template.
 Start writing FUSEE Apps within VS Code by